expath/expath-cg/specs/README.md

 ---------------------

 It is possible to an editor to edit a spec and create a pull request.
-The current state of a spec is available as an ''editor draft'', at a URL ending with `/editor`, e.g. http://expath.org/spec/http/editor.
+The current state of a spec is available as an *editor draft*, at a URL ending with `/editor`, e.g. http://expath.org/spec/http/editor.

 In order to publish a new version, either a dated working draft or a